 Most of us relate the word ‘animation’ to colorful, digital imagery of Pixar/Disney movies.
 We can, of course, understand the appeal of these glitzy movies.
 The American studios’ talent in building rich, immaculate visuals is unquestionable.
 However, animation movies are not just visual entertainment targeted at children.
 They are not just made to give us didactic, happily-ever-after messages.
 Animation movies are a distinct art form too.
 They have the power to deal with adult, serious themes in an easy, naturalistic manner.
 The aesthetic senses of animation movies aren’t only used for overtly humorous antics.
 They can equally address morally complex feelings.

-2016 has bestowed us with cracking, kid-friendly animation flicks, as well as astoundingly hand-drawn, oft-kilter movies.
+2016 has bestowed us with cracking, animated kid-friendly flicks, as well as astoundingly hand-drawn, oft-kilter movies.
 I have tried my best, in the below list, to name the animation movies, which has alternately made me jump in joy and wallow in deep contemplation.

 10. Finding Dory